COMU/libpebble/README.md

     * Open with
     * Select Pebble Remote:

 * Open music app on your pebble.
-You can remote presentation by using up and down buttons on Pebble.
-Use middle button of Pebble for exit presentation.
+You can control presentation by using up and down buttons on Pebble.
+Use middle button of Pebble to close presentation.

 ## Pictures